bpstephanie/The_Country_Quiz/README.md

         ![Bad Luck Message](media/site-screenshots/bad-luck.png)

       - ##### Answer Buttons
-        Each of the answer buttons display the name of the country they represent as well at the flag.
+        Each of the answer buttons display the name of the country they represent as well as the flag.
 The flag was chosen as the background for more visual users and is faded out to improve contrast and readability.

         The answer buttons have a hover effect when the user moves their mouse over them.
 If the correct answer is chosen, the text and border will highlight green for two seconds, if the incorrect answer is chosen, the text and border will highlight red for two seconds.
 In both cases there is also a corresponding sound.

-        After much consideration, it was decided not to highlight the correct answer if the user gets the answer.
+        After much consideration, it was decided not to highlight the correct answer if the user gets the answer wrong.
 This was chosen to allow the user to play the quiz more times until they get the answer correct.

         Correct Answer Visual Feedback:
         ![Correct Answer Visual Feedback](media/site-screenshots/correct-answer.png)